Bilgeworth/ADAS-ollama/README.md

 Replace `{DOMAIN}` with the specific domain folder name {`_arc`, `_drop`, `_mgsm`, ...} to run the experiment for.

+If you want to retest existing solutions with a new model, i.e. llama 4 or similar comes out, you can just run the command with --mode evaluate and it will skip generating new agents,

 ### Customizing Meta Agent Search for New Domains

 You can easily adapt the code to search for new domains.
 To do so, follow these steps: